 In this section, you’ll learn how to set permissions for other users of your FTP network.
 You’ll be able to set the way others will access your network and who will have Read-only or Read and Write privileges.
 Let’s say that you want specific users to read and edit your content, of course they’ll need username and password for that.
 Other users, who will be able only to read the content, and not to edit it are called anonymous users.

-First of all, create a group on Windows 8 local computer and add users who will be able to write and edit the content.
+First of all, create a group on Windows 10, Windows 8 local computer and add users who will be able to write and edit the content.

 You must give Windows permission, in this case, Modify access, to this group, which is directly linked with your FTP site.

-Basic Authentication is enabled in Windows 8/8.1 by default, but you should check for it just in case.
-Open ‘FTP Authentication’ settings of the site and make sure Basic Authentication is enabled as shown on the picture below.
+Basic Authentication is enabled in Windows 10/8/8.1 by default, but you should check for it just in case.
+Open ‘FTP Authentication’ settings of the site and make sure Basic Authentication is enabled.

 Now when we created permissions for Read and Write users, we should do the same thing with the anonymous users.